 Mirador de San Blas

-Built over the “Amaru Cata”, the school of the Incas, now a days houses more than 400 masterpieces from different periods, the museum is dedicated to the peruvian art and exhibits art from different peruvian tribes.
+Built over the “Amaru Cata”, the school of the Incas, nowadays houses more than 400 masterpieces from different periods, the museum is dedicated to the Peruvian art and exhibits art from different Peruvian tribes.

-Basilica de la Merced
+Basilica of the Merced

 One of the most important colonial churches in Cusco.
 Next, to the church, there is the entrance to its museum, where it is possible to see many paintings representing the life of San Pedro Nolasco, founder of the order La Merced and the tomb of some famous conquistadors.